Documentation

 Till uses built-in pricing data for 80+ models.
 It reads token counts from upstream response headers and calculates cost immediately.
 Accuracy is within pennies of the actual provider bill.

-Any request using an exhausted key gets a clear error response with the reason (activation limit, token limit, or dollar limit reached).
+Any request using an exhausted or expired key gets a clear error response with the reason (activation limit, token limit, dollar limit reached, or TTL expired).
 The agent can handle this gracefully.
+Use the clone endpoint to quickly create a replacement with the same config.

 Can I use Till with frameworks like LangChain or LlamaIndex?